CodeSadhu/startify/README.md

    - Press `F1` (or `Ctrl+Shift+P` / `Cmd+Shift+P` on Mac) to open the Command Palette.
    - Type "Startify: Generate Startify" and select the command when it appears in the list.

 That's it!
-The extension will work its magic, generating the necessary files and folders inside the `lib` folder of your Flutter project, including the `utils`, `providers`, `widgets`, and `screens` folders with the corresponding boilerplate code.
+The extension will work its magic, generating the necessary files and folders inside the `lib` folder of your Flutter project with the corresponding boilerplate code.

 ## Contributing